eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile3.png)

 Similar as above, we can use other cells to define names (e.g. in cells A7 we have names of model ouputs).

+Please note that we changed the model expressions in cells B7 and B8 to use input parameters from cells C2, C3, C4 and C5.
+These cells are regarded as input "slots" into our "Projectile" module, and expressions in cells B7 and B8 will take these parameters to calculate the results.
+We defined these input slots by using function ModuleInput() in them.

 ### How to use the module